lycarter/lycarter.github.com-2/static/projects.md

 - [2.671 Final Project]({{ "/assets/pdf/nikonLenses.pdf" }}) - For my Go Forth project in Measurement and Instrumentation, I investigated optical performance of a photographic lens by measuring its step response and calculating the transfer function.
 I took this class Spring '16.
 - [6.867 Final Project]({{ "/assets/pdf/featureSelection_imageClassification.pdf" }}) - For my final project for Machine Learning, with a partner, I mixed and matched various feature selection methods with various classification and clustering algorithms, looking at their performance in image classification on CIFAR-10.
 I took this class Fall '15.
 - [2.086 Final Project]({{ "/assets/pdf/Ball_and_Bob.pdf" }}) - For my final project for Numerical Computation, I looked at parameter fitting and sensitivity analysis for differential systems of motion.
 I took this class Fall '14

-# Big Projects
-- [Shutter Clicks](/about/#meta) - this site!
-I started putting this together one day when I had a bit too much free time and was annoyed with Blogger's lack of customizability.
-I've been adding features and posts through the months.
-- [The Dentist](http://combat-robotics.mit.edu/buildlog/) - a 250 lb combat robot I built with a small team of friends for our entry in Battlebots Season 2.
-Unfortunately, we ran into some controller issues and couldn't compete.
-For The Dentist, I worked on the concept, mechanical design, CAD, and all of the machining.
-Blog posts still under construction.
-See also Rebecca's [writeup](http://rebecca.li/2016-9-20-the-dentist/).
-- [Frozen Chainsaw Massacre](http://rebecca.li/frozen-chainsaw-massacre/) - a go-kart I built with a small team of friends for the Power Racing Series.
-We ran into some reliability issues in both of the races we competed in, but managed to snag pole position in the qualifier for each race before everything exploded.
-I worked mostly on the steering geometry, CAD, and machining.
-- [D3NIGMA](http://d3nigma.herokuapp.com) - a website I worked on for 6.148, MIT's web programming competition.
-We were awarded best frontend design and honorable mention overall.
-I worked primarily on front-end, as well as UI/UX design.

-# Small Projects
-- Unread Emails (no longer functional) - a webpage displaying the results of a cron script I wrote, which logs and graphs my unread emails.
-- Sleep Tracker (no longer functional) - a webpage displaying an estimate of my sleep patterns, based on how many unread emails I have, and the principle that the first thing I do when I wake up and the last thing I do before going to sleep is check my email.
-- Moira Mapper (no longer functional) - a web interface I built for a script my friend wrote, for mapping MIT mailing lists.
-- [Mellow-D](https://hackmit2014.devpost.com/submissions/27785-mellow-d) - a website I worked on for HackMIT.
-We were awarded best hack for social good and the Quirky sponsor prize.
-I worked primarily on database generation and seeding.
-- [GraceJS](https://github.com/lycarter/gracejs) - a JS package I made for a friend of mine, based on [AntonioJS](http://victorhh.com/antoniojs).

-# Humanities
-- [Mixed Reality in Japanese Pop Culture]({{ "/assets/pdf/mixed_reality_japanese_digital.pdf" }}) - my final project for Digital Media in Japan and Korea, focusing on representations and views of virtual reality and augmented reality in Japanese pop culture.
-I took this class Spring '17.
-- [The History of the Japanese Optical Industry and Relationship to World Events]({{ "/assets/pdf/nikonHistory.pdf" }}) - my final project for Intro to Japanese culture, focusing on Nikon's involvement in WWII.
-I took this class Fall '16.
-- [Camera Movements and Color Toning as Plot Elements in _House of Flying Daggers_]({{ "/assets/pdf/hofd_essay.pdf" }}) - my final project for Modern Chinese Fiction and Cinema, focusing on artistic elements of HoFD, one of Zhang Yimou's famous films.
-I took this class Fall '14.